jocelyn-ong/jocelyn-ong.github.io-old/drafts/2016-10-10-iowa-liquor-sales.md

 ### What's in the data
 According to [data.iowa.gov](https://data.iowa.gov/Economy/Iowa-Liquor-Sales/m3tr-qhgy){:target:'_blank'}:

->This dataset contains the spirits purchase information of Iowa Class “E” liquor licensees by product and date of purchase
+>This dataset contains the spirits purchase information of Iowa Class “E” liquor licensees by product and date of purchase...

 >Class E liquor license, for grocery stores, liquor stores, convenience stores, etc., allows commercial establishments to sell liquor for off-premises consumption in original unopened containers.